AJGreaves/thehouseofmouse/TESTING.md

 5. **Duplicate listings showing up in All-Products view**
     - This was initially caused due to trying to sort results from the database by a boolean value (featured), but this turned out to be a known nofix issue with django.
     - First I attempted to fix this by ordering by random, but the same problem continued.
-    - Eventually I decided to order by id, so that the most recently added products to the database would be displayed first, which suits a shops "all products" view much better than a random collection that changes each time the page is loaded.
+    - Eventually I used the following code to grab both querysets for featured and not featured and concatenate them into one list to send to the page view.

+    ```python
+    from itertools import chain

+    featured = Product.objects.filter(featured=True)
+    not_featured = Product.objects.filter(featured=False)
+    queryset = list(chain(featured, not_featured))
+    ```

 #### Unsolved bugs

 1. **Sorting category results with pagination**
+    - Getting the operation of pagination in shop categories in combination with the sort function throws multiple bugs and errors.
+The first pagination page will show correctly, but when the user tries to go to the next page the results are either reset as if the page was never sorted, or throws an error.
+    - Given that the number of listings in the largest shop section is 15 - which is only 3 more than the usual pagination number of 12 - I decided to remove pagination in the shop sections and leave tackling this bug for a future release.

 ## Further testing:
 1. Asked fellow students, friends and family to look at the site on their devices and report any issues they found.
-2. FamilyHub viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store.
+2. The House of Mouse viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store.